What are you looking for today?

 Wondering what human food ferrets can eat?
 Apart from a little cooked meat or half a boiled egg as a treat, ferrets should NEVER be given human foods.

-Ferrets are well designed to digest fats and protein but struggle with carbohydrates (found in starchy foods such as bread and potato) and large amounts of plant matter.
+Ferrets are well designed to digest fats and protein but struggle with large amounts of plant matter.
 In addition, ferrets can’t digest lactose (a sugar found in dairy products such as milk and cheese) and too much sugar can cause them serious health problems.

 There are also a number of foods that are poisonous to ferrets, or that can cause health or digestive issues, including: